segmentio/segment-docs/src/connections/destinations/catalog/mabl/index.md

 Only [mabl](https://mabl.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) offers scriptless cross-browser web testing, auto-healing tests, visual testing, and diagnostics in one simple service. mabl helps you improve the speed and quality of your release pipeline by allowing you to test every release, at scale, on a single platform, with no infrastructure to manage.

 This destination is maintained by mabl.
-For any issues with the destination, [contact the mabl team](mailto:support@mabl.com).
+For any issues with the destination, [contact the Mabl  Support team](mailto:support@mabl.com).

-_**NOTE:** The mabl Destination is currently in beta, which means that they are still actively developing the destination.
-This doc was last updated on 10 June, 2019.
-If you are interested in joining their beta program or have any feedback to help improve the mabl Destination and its documentation, [let their team know](mailto:support@mabl.com)!_
+{% include content/beta-note.md %}

 ## Getting Started